mdetools/mdetools19/challengeproblem.md

 ---

 ## Introduction:
-We created a simulated environment that contains two rovers called `leader` and `follower`.
+We have created a simulated environment that contains two rovers called `leader` and `follower`.
 Upon starting up the simulation, `leader` takes a random path while changing its speed continuously.
 In this challenging problem, you are required to use a MDD tool and implement a control model for `follower` such that it always follows `leader` while keeping a safe distance from it.
 Safe distance is defined by a range from maxDistance to minDistance which can be configured.
 Anytime that `follower` is out of safe distance is considered as an unsafe condition and must be avoided.

  To control `follower` safely two set of commands are provided.
 (1) A set of control commands that can be used to control the `follower` such as `speedup` and `turn`.
 (2) A set of observation commands that allows to observe the environment and understand the `leader` position and other required information.
 As shown in the following figure, both of control and monitoring command can be accessed through passing related messages using TCP connections to `controlPort` and `observationPort` port which are configured using configuration file.